Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 At Metro Center we begin with all of our GObject-based C libraries.

-A GObject is a language-indendent expression of Object Oriented Programming (OOP) concepts.
+A GObject is a language-independent expression of Object Oriented Programming (OOP) concepts.
 OOP concepts aren't built into C but you can implement them so it becomes an API of sorts.
 From there we can write in C using GObject that will translate into whatever language you'd like to work in, which from there it'll use whatever is supported (e.g. classes in Java).

 This example from Philip (with some editing from the chat) helped me personally understand GObjects: